How to Wear a Mask Correctly

 How many times and for how long can I wear a College-issued mask before disposing of it?

 The masks can be worn multiple times, depending on use.
-They should be discarded when they become dirty or wet.
+Replace your College-issued mask:

 Do you recommend cleaning the College-issued masks?